ansonshengit/Query-In-Place/README.md

 ## Discover the data as is and query in place

 1. Select AWS Glue in AWS console.
 Choose the **us-west-2** AWS Region.
-Add a new ddatabase, in Database name, type **nycitytaxi**, and choose Create.

-2. Add a table to the database **nycitytaxi** by using a crawler.
-Choose crawler, add crawler, enter the data source: an Amazon S3 bucket named **s3://aws-bigdata-blog/artifacts/glue-data-lake/data/**

-3. For AWS IAM role, use the default role that we have created for you e.g. **AWSGlueServiceRole-xxxxxx.

-4. For Frequency, choose Run on demand.
-The crawler can be run on demand or set to run on a schedule.

-5. For Database, choose **nycitytaxi**.
+Click Crawlers in the left pane, add a crawler.

+2. Follow the wizard, provide a crawler name, e.g. crawler1.
+Leave the optional sections default.
+Use S3 as data store, crawler data in specified path in another account: **s3://aws-bigdata-blog/artifacts/glue-data-lake/data/**.
+Choose an existing IAM role which has been created for you e.g. **AWSGlueServiceRole-builder**.
+Select Run on demand as the Frequency.

+3. Next in the **Output** section, we specifiy the database where we want to store the output of the crawler.
+Click "Add Database", provide a database name e.g. "taxi", select next and finish.

-6. Review the steps, and choose Finish.
-The crawler is ready to run.
+4. The crawler is ready to run.
 Choose **Run it now**.
+This will take a few minutes.
 When the crawler has finished, one table has been added.

+5. To verify, you may go to the Database seciton, look for the database you created, and one table named "data" should have been added by the crawler.
+Click the table, you will see the schema.

-7. Now, let's go to Amazon Athena, choose Tables in the left navigation pane, and then choose table **"data"**.
+7. Now, let's go to Amazon Athena, skip the tutorial.
+Choose the data base you created in the left navigation pane, and then choose table **"data"**.
 This screen describes the table, including schema, properties, and other valuable information.
 You can preview the table.

 9. You can query the data using standard SQL, such as:

 ```sql
 Select * From "nycitytaxi"."data" limit 10;
 ```

 ## Amazon Athena New Feature: Creating a Table from Query Results (CTAS)